Expanding while you’re contracting

 There was a phase where banner ads on websites did very well.
 Over time, all blatant advertising has become less effective.
 Now, even website banner and click ads are becoming less profitable.

 The objective of building brand awareness, and getting the phone to ring can be done now for free, by smart use of the internet tools we have available.

 If you’ve staff that are less busy because of the downturn, encourage them to share your companies message.
-They can do this on LinkedIn, Facebook, Twitter and all social media avenues.
+They can do this on LinkedIn, Facebook, Twitter and in online groups.

 They can do it by commenting on industry-related forums and even on competitors blogs!
 Steal their audience from right under their noses!
 Every single employee can become brand ambassadors in the way that they conduct themselves online.